Cesar Salcedo

 Jul 24, 2023

 With the Reinforcement Learning Theory group at the University of Alberta and Alberta Machine Intelligence Institute (Amii).
 Funded by the Emerging Leaders in the Americas (ELAP) scholarship.
+Special thanks to Csaba Szepesvari for the warm welcome to the lab and close up mentoring during my time in Canada!

 During my research internship at the University of Alberta, I was able to work on option discovery for long-horizon MDPs in the context of reinforcement learning theory research.
 A side project I set myself to accomplish for this purpose was replicating the experimental results from the paper (More) Efficient Reinforcement Learning via Posterior Sampling, which introduces Posterior Sampling for Reinforcement Learning (PSRL) algorithm.
 This article gathers some results obtained from this experience.